 Existing businesses can continue to operate as they currently do.

-Yes, the public exhibition period in early 2019 will include community engagement forums, where people will be able to meet the project team, ask questions and provide feedback.
+Yes, the public exhibition period in will include community engagement forums, where people will be able to meet the project team, ask questions and provide feedback.

 During this period people will be invited to make formal submissions to the plan, which will be considered by Glen Eira City Council.
 Any submissions which are unresolved will be referred to an independent planning panel.

 The Victorian Planning Authority (VPA) and Glen Eira City Council are progressing their vision for […]